twilio/flex-plugin-library-ai-chat-response/DETAILS.md

 - A AI Response button is added to the task canvas.
 - Clicking this button generates response according to the last message received from customer.
 - The suggested response comes from chat GPT4 open AI.
-- Agent can send the response directly or edit it accordingly before sending.
+- Agent can send response directly or edit it accordingly before sending.

 ## Installation
 During installation, 2 fields are required: